AliaumeL/transducer-exercices/CONTRIBUTING.md

 3. Add new exercises.
 4. Improve the generation of the website and pdf files.

+## Improving website and pdf generation

+The website and pdf files are generated using `pandoc` and `make`, using custom pandoc filters written in python.
+The pdf generation is then delegated to `xelatex`.

+As a consequence, the project requires a lot of dependencies to function properly, and the generation is relatively slow (especially for pdfs).

+If you have any idea on how to improve the generation process, please open an issue or submit a pull request.

 ## Writing Exercises

 The repository is organized in the following way: for each exercise session